 17. Fancy vacations

 Every dollar you save now gets you a little bit closer to financial independence.
-When you are just starting the process of saving, a $5,000 vacation can be a wealth-buster.
+When you are just starting the process of saving, spending thousands of dollars on a vacation can be a wealth-buster.
 Later on, when you have money to burn, spending several thousand dollars to pamper yourself will hardly put a dent in your overall budget.